HI Mailbag: Marshall “Major” Taylor

 On his headstone is the following inscription, “World’s champion bicycle racer who came up the hard way without hatred in his heart, an honest, courageous, and God-fearing, clean-living, gentlemanly athlete.
 A credit to his race who always gave out his best.
 Gone but not forgotten.”

 Marshall “Major” Taylor was posthumously inducted into the U.S. Bicycling Hall of Fame in 1989.
 The Major Taylor Velodrome Park in Indianapolis is named for the Indianapolis native.
 The 333.34 meter track was dedicated in 1982 and has played host to many competitions.
 Several bicycle trails around the country are named in Taylor’s honor, as are a number of cycling clubs.
 Taylor’s daughter Sydney Taylor Brown died in 2005 at the age of 101.
-Although Major Taylor spent many of his adult years in Worcestor, Massachusetts, most of his living descendants now reside in Virginia.
+Although Major Taylor spent many of his adult years in Worcestor, Massachusetts, many of his living descendants now reside in Virginia.

 Good job, Sharon.